DataDog/browser-sdk/packages/rum/README.md

 datadogRum.init({
     ....
     sampleRate: 100,
-    replaySampleRate: 100
+    premiumSampleRate: 100
 });
 ```

-For example, to track only 50% of your overall sessions, with half tracked as Browser RUM and the other half tracked as RUM Premium, set the `sampleRate` and the `replaySampleRate` to 50:
+For example, to track only 50% of your overall sessions, with half tracked as Browser RUM and the other half tracked as RUM Premium, set the `sampleRate` and the `premiumSampleRate` to 50:

 ```
 datadogRum.init({
     ....
     sampleRate: 50,
-    replaySampleRate: 50
+    premiumSampleRate: 50
 });
 ```